juju/docs/src/en/jaas-cli.md

 functions and facilities of Juju itself.

-We'd recommend next stepping through the [Juju documentation][jujudocs] to see exactly what they're capable of.
+We'd recommend next stepping through the [Juju documentation][jujudocs] to see exactly what it's capable of.

 [credentials]: ./credentials.html